thomasgtaylor/how.wtf/content/post/2023-02-09-resource-vs-client-in-python-boto3.md

 ---
-title: Resource vs Client in Python Boto3
-date: 2023-02-09T00:45:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-02-09 00:45:00-04:00
 description: What is the difference between a Python Boto3 Resource and Client?
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- Python
+- python
+title: Resource vs Client in Python Boto3
 ---

 **Resource** and **Client** are two different abstractions in the Boto3 SDK.
 What are the differences between the two?